2023 Schools for a Master’s Highly Focused on Educational Assessment, Testing, and Measurement Major in the Southeast Region

 Top 2 Most Focused Master’s Degree Colleges for Educational Assessment, Testing, & Measurement in the Southeast Region

 Out of the 2 schools in the Schools for a Master’s Highly Focused on Educational Assessment, Testing, and Measurement Major in the Southeast Region that were part of this year’s ranking, University of Alabama at Birmingham landed the #1 spot on the list.
-Located in Birmingham, Alabama, this large public school awarded 23 degrees to qualified masters’s educational assessment, testing, and measurement students in 2020-2021.
+UAB is a large public school situated in Birmingham, Alabama.
+It awarded 29 masters’s educational assessment, testing, and measurement degrees in 2021-2022.

 Switch to a Different Ranking Method